techtanzeel/collado-io/src/pages/markdown/iomando-10/index.md

 tags: ["iomando", "product"]
 ---

+ℹ This post was originally posted on February 2012 on the official iomando blog and it announced the release of the first version of the product.

 ![iomando app 1.0](./iomando-app-10.jpg "iomando app 1.0")

 Nowadays we use smartphones for almost everything: email, photos, music, alarms, notes… so why not also use them to open our doors and accesses?